Rules of the Association November 2021

 - other constitutional or parliamentary information of interest to members of the Association.

-(1) The languages used at meetings of the Association or the Executive Committee shall be the official languages of the Inter-Parliamentary Union.
+(1) The languages used at meetings of the Association or the Executive Committee shall be the official languages of the Inter-Parliamentary Union, English and French.

 (2) All Questionnaires, Reports and other documents of the Association shall be drawn up in the official languages of the Inter-Parliamentary Union.